jfo/blog/source/drafts/rust.md

 > and the [option datatype](http://sml-family.org/Basis/option.html) in ML.
 I
 > don't really know about how those things work other than to mention them as
 > probably pertinent here!
 Rust is my first encounter with this concept in a
-> language I'm actively trying to learn, but it's not new!
+> language I'm actively trying to learn, but it's not new in the world at large!

-The compiler is telling us that we need to address this Result, because it could be potentially failing.
+The compiler is telling us that we need to address this Result, because it _could_ be potentially failing.
 As the code is written, if any of the writes fail, the program will do weird things!

 Check this one out: